umd-lib/migration-utils/src/test/resources/migration/export/fedora2/README.md

 `/processing/processing/fedora2/exports/all` directory and simplified to the handful of entries actually exported.

-The associated datastream folders were also downloaded from the `/processing/processing/fedora2/exports/all` directory.
+The associated datastream folders were downloaded from the `/processing/processing/fedora2/exports/all` directory.